AlexeiNevelski/Examples-of-Power-BI-reports/README.md

 - cohort analysis
 - measuring the effectiveness of online advertising campaigns

-The reports are written in Russian.
+The reports are written in Russian and uploaded in PDF-format.